© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanddew Castle is a scheduled monument protected by Cadw under reference BR057.
 View the official record →

-Llanddew Castle is a medieval fortified site located in Breconshire, Wales, dating to the Norman period.
+Llanddew Castle is a medieval motte-and-bailey earthwork situated in Breconshire, Wales, dating to the Norman period following the Anglo-Norman conquest and settlement of South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR057.

 Llanddew Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanddew Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR057.